Anwar's daughter Nurul Izzah gets married

 "On the evening of Aug 5, 2022, represented by the bride's father, we were safely married among (witnessed by) close family members," said Ms Nurul Izzah in her Facebook post.

-Friends and fellow politicians flooded Ms Nurul Izzah's Facebook to wish the couple a happy married life.
+Friends and fellow politicians posted comments wishing the couple a happy married life.

+Ms Nurul Izzah is a vice-president in Parti Keadilan Rakyat, the opposition party led by Datuk Seri Anwar.